John Robinson (drummer): Rufus, Quincy, Michael Jackson

 Michael Jackson, Lionel Richie and Quincy Jones headed the project USA for Africa to provide relief for the 1983–1985 famine in Ethiopia.
-To cut the rhythm tracks for the charity single "We Are the World", Jones booked Lion Share Studio in Los Angeles, the old ABC/Dunhill studio where Rufus first recorded, and Jones called JR to cover drums.
+To cut the rhythm tracks for the charity single "We Are the World", Jones booked Lion Share Studios in Los Angeles, the old ABC/Dunhill studio where Rufus first recorded, and Jones called JR to cover drums.
 JR joined bassist Johnson and keyboardist Phillinganes to learn the song from Richie and Jackson with everyone gathered around the piano.
 JR recalls that when it was time to push the record button, the various industry executives and media people were making too much noise, ruining the vibe, and Jones asked JR to clear them out.
 JR shouted, "Everyone, get the fuck out, let us record first and then you all can come back in!"
 Which is exactly what happened.
 The basic rhythm tracks went down very well, followed the next week by a different recording session for all the celebrity voices.
 "We Are the World" became one of the best-selling singles of all time.